Exact hybrid particle/population simulation of rule-based models of biochemical systems: Introduction

+Network-based exact-stochastic simulation methods, like Gillespie's SSA \cite{Gillespie1976, Gillespie1977, Gillespie2007}, treat species as lumped variables with a population counter.
 Therefore, their space complexity is constant in the number of particles in the system.
 However, representing the reaction network has a space complexity that is linear (or worse if a reaction dependency graph is used \cite{Gibson2000, Cao2004}) in the number of reactions.
 Network-based SSA methods are thus space efficient for systems with large numbers of particles, but less so for systems with large numbers of reactions.
 The time complexity of SSA methods is more difficult to quantify.
 It depends on model-specific factors such as the number of reactions in the network and the values of rate constants and species concentrations, as well as methodological factors such as how the next reaction to fire in the system is selected \cite{Gillespie1976, Gibson2000, Fricke1995, Slepoy2008, Schulze2008, Cao2004, McCollum2006} and how reaction propensities are updated after each reaction firing \cite{Gibson2000, Cao2004}.
 However, for our purposes, what matters is that the time cost \emph{per event\/} (reaction firing) for these methods is constant in the number of particles in the system and increases with the number of reactions in the network.

 Network-free methods, in contrast, represent each particle individually.
 Thus, their space complexity is \emph{linear\/} in the number of particles.
 This is the primary shortcoming of these methods, as it limits the size of system that can be feasibly simulated.
 However, since reactions are not enumerated, their space complexity is linear in the number of \emph{rules\/}, rather than the number of reactions.
 This is a key advantage for models where very large reaction networks are encoded by a small number of rules.
 Network-free methods also have an advantage over network-based methods in that their time complexity per event also scales with the number of rules, rather than the number of reactions.
 Since the number of rules in a rule-based model is typically far less than the number of reactions, this can be a substantial improvement.
 For example, NFsim has been demonstrated to significantly outperform network-based SSA methods for a family of Fc$\epsilon$\/ receptor signaling models with large reaction networks \cite{Sneddon2011}.
 We also note that for many models network-free methods have a time cost per event that is constant in the number of particles.
 However, for systems in which large aggregates form (e.g., models with polymerization dynamics \cite{Monine2010, Roland2008}) the cost can be significantly higher, scaling with the number of particles \cite{Danos2007b, Sneddon2011}.
 Nevertheless, network-free methods are still usually the best option in these cases because these types of models tend to encode very large reaction networks \cite{Sneddon2011}.